epsrc-abcd/abcd-website/event/README.md

 Practical Aspects of Session Types
 ======

-Session types and other forms of behavioural type system have the potential to transform how we build distributed, concurrent systems.
+>> Session types and other forms of behavioural type system have the
+>> potential to transform how we build distributed, concurrent systems.
-Theoretical progress continues apace, but adoption in real-world languages remains negligible.
-The aim of this colloquium is to take stock of where we are, through tool and compiler demos that
+>> Theoretical progress continues apace, but adoption in real-world
+>> languages remains negligible.
+The aim of this colloquium is to take

- in terms of adding session types to practical languages.
+>> stock of where we are in terms of adding session types to practical
+>> languages.
 We also welcome workshop-style talks on related issues.

-The outcome should be shared understanding of the strengths and weaknesses of existing approaches, obstacles to practical adoption, and the technical issues surrounding integration with existing programming models.
+>> We hope to achieve shared insight into the strengths and weaknesses
+>> of existing approaches, obstacles to practical adoption, and the
+>> technical issues surrounding integration with existing programming
+>> models.

 Themes
 ------